palkerecsenyi/hermod/YAML.md

 ```

 ### Endpoints
 Endpoints are defined using a `path` field, which must be unique across your compilation context for each Endpoint.
 Paths must be in URL path format, similarly to the examples shown on this page.

+Similarly, endpoints also contain an `id` field that must be unique across the compilation context.

 Keep in mind that, when generating code, the Hermod compiler will reverse your path name: `/profile/get` will become `GetProfileRequest{}` (or something similar).